ASendellPrice/IIB-rtd/docs/source/sop_guide/quality_control_assurance/example_code_review.rst

-*Example content from a bioinformatics SOP outlining the procedure for assessing the quality of Illumina sequencing data prior to downstream bioinformatics analyses.*
+*Example content from an SOP outlining the procedure for updating and reviewing code within the Luma Genomics Unit (LGU).*

 .. raw:: html